dotnet/docs/docs/core/compatibility/windows-forms/9.0/nullability-changes.md

 ---
-title: "Breaking change: Nullable reference type annotation changes"
+title: "Breaking change: Changes to nullability annotations (Windows Forms)"
 description: Learn about the .NET 9 breaking change in Windows Forms where some nullable reference type annotations have changed. ms.date: 01/16/2024
 ---
-# Changes to nullability annotations
+# Changes to nullability annotations (Windows Forms)

 In .NET 9, some nullability annotations on the Windows Forms APIs have changed.